lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Accordion/README.md

 </Accordion>
 ```

-## Usage with only one open item at a time
+## Usage with Only One Open Item at a Time

 ```twig
 <Accordion id="accordion-example">